Caltech-IPAC/firefly/docs/fftools-api-overview.md

 <pre>
     Usage: firefly.showTable(parameters, div)

-    parameters is an object attributes.  div is the div to load the table into. below is a list of all possible parameters.
+    parameters are an object attributes.  div is the div to load the table into. below is a list of all possible parameters.

     parameters: